What is an escrow account? Your ultimate guide

 What is an escrow account?

-When you purchase or refinance a home, your lender will establish an escrow account to pay for property taxes and homeowners insurance, as well as other expenses like flood insurance and private mortgage insurance (PMI).
+When you purchase or refinance a home, your lender may establish an escrow account to pay for property taxes and homeowners insurance, as well as other expenses like flood insurance and private mortgage insurance (PMI).

 Every time you make a mortgage payment, part of it will go into the escrow account.
-When your tax and insurance bills are due, your lender pays them on your behalf using the funds in your account.
+When your property tax and insurance bills are due, your lender pays them on your behalf using the funds in your account.

 What are the advantages of having an escrow account?